 Why You Are Off the Island

-In 2003, Shultz related Maslow’s hierarchy to the psychological needs of disaster survivors finding that physical safety and security (shelter & clothing) are the most essential of these foundational Maslow needs, followed by sustenance (food, water, medications).
-Shultz posited that these psychological needs were actions rather than objects as described by Maslow.
-Shultz named the need to obtain physical safety and security, the need to “Safeguard” and the need to obtain sustenance, the need to “Sustain.”
-Shultz groups “Safeguard” and “Sustain” together in the “Safety” level of his hierarchy.
+In 2003, Shultz related Maslow’s Hierarchy to disaster survivors’ psychological needs, finding that physical safety and security (shelter & clothing) are the most essential of these foundational Maslow needs, followed by sustenance (food, water, medications).
+Shultz posited that these psychological needs were actions rather than objects, as described by Maslow.
+Shultz named the need to obtain physical safety and security, the need to “Safeguard,” and the need to obtain sustenance, the need to “Sustain.”
+Shultz groups “Safeguard” and “Sustain” together in the “Safety” level of his Hierarchy.

-Shultz next described the need to “Comfort” and “Connect” with family, close friends or others of significance in one’s life (the “tribe”).
-While “Safeguard” and “Sustain” are purely physical activities that lend to an overall sense of psychological well being, “Comfort” is a combination of physical needs (climate controlled environment, a place to sleep, a blanket) as well as psychological needs (empathy, understanding, camaraderie).
+Shultz next described the need to “Comfort” and “Connect” with family, close friends, or others of significance in one’s life (the “tribe”).
+While “Safeguard” and “Sustain” are purely physical activities that lend to an overall sense of psychological well-being, “Comfort” is a combination of physical needs (climate-controlled environment, a place to sleep, a blanket) as well as psychological needs (empathy, understanding, camaraderie).
 This combination of the physical and the psychological represent a transition in the type of needs that the disaster survivor seeks.
-“Connect” is even less a physical need (telephone, email / letters, radio / television) as opposed to a psychological need (a sense of closeness).
+“Connect” is even less a physical need (telephone, email / text messages, instant messages / social media posts, radio / television) as opposed to a psychological need (a sense of closeness).

-Shultz found that performing work tasks after a disaster was in the highest strata (Activate) while Maslow assigned work to the category of External and Internal Self Esteem Needs, thus for employees to report to work after a disaster they must ascend to the highest levels of both Shultz’s and Maslow’s Hierarchy’s.
+Shultz found that performing work tasks after a disaster was in the highest strata (Activate), while Maslow assigned work to the category of External and Internal Self Esteem Needs, thus for employees to report to work after a disaster, they must ascend to the highest levels of both Shultz’s and Maslow’s Hierarchies.

 The Roof was Their Foundation

-Following hurricanes Charlie, a major Florida coastal hospital suffered roof damage.
-Other than a few wet walls and a leak in the stair well, the hospital was dry and secure.
+Following hurricanes Charlie in 2004, a prominent Florida coastal hospital suffered roof damage.
+Besides a few wet walls and a leak in the stairwell, the hospital was dry and secure.
 Despite this and a contractual requirement to report to work, a disturbing percentage of employees did not come to work for several days.
 The employees were busy safeguarding themselves and their families.
 The lack of physical security intensified the need to stay connected.
-Family tribes stayed together repairing homes, buying generators, even buying food as a group.
+Family tribes stayed together, repairing homes, buying generators, and even buying food as a group.

-Investigating the causes for the high absenteeism rather than just firing critical people summarily, the hospital learned that 94% of their employees lived within one mile of the coast and 99% of all employees had roof damage.
-In response the hospital convinced their roofing contractor to give first priority (after the hospital) to hospital employees beginning with those who work during the disaster or the disaster response.
-This cost the hospital nothing and guaranteed the roofing contractor paying business while ensuring employees would have home repairs completed quickly.
+Investigating the causes for the high absenteeism rather than just firing critical people summarily, the hospital learned that 94% of their employees lived within one mile of the coast, and 99% of all employees had roof damage.
+In response, the hospital convinced their roofing contractor to give first priority (after the hospital) to hospital employees beginning with those who work during the disaster or the disaster response.
+This roofing deal cost the hospital nothing and guaranteed the roofing contractor paying business while ensuring employees would have home repairs completed quickly.
 A true win-win-win situation.

-The very next hurricane (Francis) caused more roof damage than Charlie, but there was virtually no absenteeism following the storm.
+The Next hurricane of the 2004 season, Francis, caused more roof damage than Charlie, but there was virtually no absenteeism following the storm.
 By providing for the employee’s safety and the safety of the employee’s family tribe, the hospital’s needs became essential to meeting the employee’s needs.

 Serve Their Needs and They Will Serve Yours

-Most employers count on one of four factors to “ensure” employees reporting to work.
+Most employers count on four factors to “ensure” employees report to work.

-History has shown that even in light of above industry standard pay, employees and even management will secure their home and family before reporting to work.
-When asked, these individuals cite personal values, family priorities and “seeing what I important” as the reasons for their change in behavior, yet once the disaster is past, most of these individuals return to their pre-disaster work ethics and schedules.
+History has shown that even in light of above industry standard pay, employees and management will secure their home and family before reporting to work.
+When asked, these individuals cite personal values, family priorities, and “seeing what I important” as the reasons for their behavior change, yet once the disaster is past, most of these individuals return to their pre-disaster work ethics and schedules.

-Although employer appreciation of the employee is greater motivator than pay, the employer is placed on a different relationship priority level than the “tribe,” thus when the tribe is threatened, the employer is again off the island until the disaster is past and the threat removed.
+Although employer appreciation of the employee is a greater motivator than pay, the employer is placed on a different relationship priority level than the “tribe.”
+Thus, when the tribe is threatened, the employer is again off the island until the disaster is past and the threat removed.
 Yet again, these employees resume prior work ethics and schedules despite promises to spend more time with family and “those who matter most.”

 Fear of job loss is seldom an effective tool to induce employees to return to work after a disaster.
-Quite the opposite, it appears that employers who resort to threats as the means of “ensuring” workplace attendance are the ones most likely to have high disaster related absenteeism.
-Without a positive employer / employee relationship, the employer is simply voted off the employee’s psychological island.
+Quite the opposite, it appears that employers who resort to threats to ” ensure” workplace attendance are the most likely to have high disaster-related absenteeism.
+Without a positive employer / employee relationship, the employer is voted off the employee’s psychological island.

-Many corporations are looking at employee needs and other barriers to attendance in an attempt to decrease employee absenteeism in event of disaster and to boost the employer / employee relationship.
-Those business continuity and disaster recovery plans that include “employee needs” provide a means to return to work (gasoline and food).
+Many corporations are looking at employee needs and other barriers to attendance to decrease employee absenteeism in the event of disaster and boost the employer / employee relationship.
+Business continuity and disaster recovery plans that include “employee needs” provide a means to return to work (gasoline and food).
 The problem is that all of these are higher levels on Maslow’s Hierarchy.
-In short, before pay, appreciation, loyalty, gasoline and even food become inducements to report to work, the employee must obtain physiological and safety needs for themselves and their “tribe.”
-The key therefore is to provide for the employee’s foundational needs at the most basic levels of Safeguard and Sustain before the disaster occurs.
-In short it is not enough to ensure business continuity, you must ensure personnel continuity and resilience.
+In short, before pay, appreciation, loyalty, gasoline, and even food become inducements to report to work, the employee must obtain physiological and safety needs for themselves and their “tribe.”
+Therefore, the key is to provide for the employee’s foundational needs at the most basic levels of Safeguard and Sustain before the disaster occurs.
+In short, it is not enough to ensure business continuity, you must ensure personnel continuity and resilience.

 To Prepare is the Key

-Safeguard: Hold a “Family Preparedness Fair” at work where each employee and their family leans to create a family disaster plan and to prepare themselves and their homes for disaster.
-Instead of the usual holiday gift, give 96 hour disaster “Go-Paks” to employees and their families as holiday gifts each year.
+Safeguard: Hold a “Family Preparedness Fair” at work where employees and their families learn to create a family disaster plan and prepare themselves and their homes for disaster.
+Instead of the usual holiday gift, give 96-hour disaster “Go-Paks” to employees and their families as holiday gifts each year.
 Give each new hire a Go-Pak as their welcome gift too.
-Include valued clients, suppliers and your own family among those to whom you give the Gift of Preparedness.
-Such kits can easily be made for very little money in house, or ordered from such vendors as 1-800-Prepare and Guardian Survival Gear.
-Be certain that the Go-Pak comes with a disaster preparedness guide such as The Complete Idiot’s Guide to Disaster Preparedness (Alpha Press, 2009).
+Include valued clients, suppliers, and your own family among those to whom you give the Gift of Preparedness.
+Such kits can easily be made for very little money in-house or ordered from such vendors as 1-800-Prepare and Guardian Survival Gear.
+Be sure that the Go-Pak comes with a disaster preparedness guide such as The Complete Idiot’s Guide to Disaster Preparedness (Alpha Press, 2009).

 Sustain: Rather than stockpiling food and water at the workplace, have each employee stockpile their share at home.
-During a disaster, their Go-Pak can be replenished each evening after work from that stockpile and if the family is in need, the stockpile can be shared without risk of repercussions.
+During a disaster, their Go-Pak can be replenished each evening after work from that stockpile; if the family is in need, the stockpile can be shared without repercussions.

 Comfort: Encourage employees to have personal photos and mementos in the workplace so that they feel a personal emotional connection to the workplace as a home away from home and their colleagues as their family away from home.
-Make arrangements for rest areas and cots for employees who may have to stay on site after a disaster and consider installing a generator or other means of maintaining a comfortable work environment.
+Make arrangements for rest areas and cots for employees who may have to stay on site after a disaster.
+Consider installing a generator or other means of maintaining a comfortable work environment.

 Advise: Educate your staff on their role in the continuity of operations plan and how they can participate if “tribal” demands prevent onsite attendance.
-Giving options enables employees to make informed decisions that often will favor you in the short and long term.
+Giving options enables employees to make informed decisions that often favor the employer in the short and long term.

-By Safeguarding, Sustaining, Comforting, Connecting, Advising and Activating your employees and their “tribe” you become an essential part of their family’s survival, you stay on the island.
+By Safeguarding, Sustaining, Comforting, Connecting, Advising, and Activating your employees and their “tribe,” you become an essential part of their family’s survival and stay on the island.

 The next segment of this series will examine,